 But let’s also just a look at her U.S. Open record, since that’s the major she’s been dominating right now.

-On Tuesday (September, the icon, the mother, clinched her 100th US Open win beating China’s Qiang Wang 6-1, 6-0.
+Earlier this month, the icon, the mother, clinched her 100th US Open win beating China’s Qiang Wang 6-1, 6-0.
 Williams is now one win away from tying Chris Evert’s record of 101 wins at the only Major in the U.S.

 Serena has changed the game.
 Point blank. period.
 Not only has she ushered in up and coming class of Black tennis players, such as Naomi Osaka, Taylor Townsend, and Coco Gauff.
 Serena ran, so this #BlackGirlMagic could fly.